avivharuzi/algorithms-and-data-structures/recursion/README.md

 ## Where things go wrong

 * No base case
-* Forgetting to return or returning the wrong thing!
+* Forgetting to return or returning the wrong thing
-* Stack overflow!
+* Stack overflow

 ## Pure Recursion Tips